 Program of Study

-The MS-Epidemiology curriculum consists of a minimum of 48 credits organized into three curricular domains:
+The MS-Epidemiology curriculum consists of a minimum of 46 credits organized into four curricular domains:

 Strong undergraduate education in science and math is recommended.
-Admission decisions are made largely on GPA, GRE scores, recommendations, personal statement and experience.
-Minimum GPA is generally 3.0 and minimum GRE (verbal, quantitative, and analytical writing score) should be at the 50th percentile or higher.
-The personal statement is examined for writing ability and motivation for the degree and for goodness of fit with the interests of the faculty.
+Admission decisions are made largely on GPA, recommendations, personal statements, and experience.
+Minimum GPA is generally 3.0.
+The personal statement is examined for writing ability, motivation for the degree, and for goodness of fit with the interests of the faculty.
 The stronger the application is with respect to these elements, the more likely the student will be admitted.

 For information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.